St. Mary's Church stained glass windows

 Another view of the baptistry window with different lighting (West end)

 This window was a gift from G. F. Doubleday in 1864.
 He was a wealthy local brickmaker who lived on the diagonally opposite corner to the Vicarage in a house called "Arundel".
+This window was also designed and made by Heaton, Butler & Bayne and designed by Robert Bayne.
 The subject of the window is "Motherhood", and we see Mary as the mother caring for the child Jesus.
 At the top is a spray of lilies frequently users as a symbol of Mary.
 The four panels, from left to right:

 1. The Presentation of Christ in the Temple.
 When Jesus was twelve, Mary and Joseph took him to the temple in Jerusalem for the feast of the Passover.